 FRE 363 French Civilization (3 hrs.)
-FRE 363 examines French life, history, and institutions from an interdisciplinary perspective.
-It is intended as a solid background for literary and cultural studies, as well as a critical course for students who prepare to teach French or other subject matters in the Humanities, or who have declared majors/minors in European Studies, Transnational Studies or Political Sciences in general.
-Prerequisites: FRE 306.
+This course is required for the French major and fulfills the civilization requirement for the French minor.
+It examines French life, history, sociopolitical trends, ideas, values, and institutions from an interdisciplinary perspective.
+It is intended as a background for students who study literature, culture, and social sciences, as well as a critical course for students who prepare to teach French or other subject matters in the Humanities.
+Offered in French every other spring semester.
+Prerequisite: French 306 or instructor's approval.